m-berggren/quiet-quest/README.md

 ![System Design](https://git.chalmers.se/courses/dit113/2024/group-12/quiet-quest/-/wikis/uploads/891eb6c9b146f735768f63d7cc882bcc/System_Architecture-Quiet_Quest_1.0.drawio.png)
 _System Architecture_

-# How To Use
-## Wio Terminal Usage
-To power on the Wio Terminal, first ensure that it is conneced to a power source via a USB-C cable, then flick the power switch found on the left side of the terminal.
-Once powered on, the Wio Terminal screen will light up and show text about WiFi connectivity, MQTT connectivity, and sensor information.
-There is no actual information displayed until both WiFi and MQTT broker connection have been established.
-Once both WiFi and MQTT connection are established, all sensor input information will appear on the LCD screen of the Wio Terminal.
-Real-time MQTT connection and sensor information is displayed on the Quest page in the QuietQuest application as well.

-## Sensor Ranges
-While all connectivity is established and a quest is running, the following ranges are used to determine phone-collection attempts.
-The Wio Terminal alerts the user via various sounds and LED light outputs if any of the sensor ranges are entered.

-### Grove Ultrasonic Ranger
-The sensor is located at the front of the box, therefore is measures objects' distance that are placed in front of the box.
-The user is said to be too close to the box if an object is detected within 15 cm of the sensor.
-The user is considered to be slightly close if there is an object detected within 50 cm of the sensor.
-If the measured distance is more than 50 cm, the user is considered to be far enough from the box.

-### Grove Light Sensor v1.2
-The box is considered to be open once the light value inside the box exceeds 15 cm.

-## Establish Wifi Connection
-Connection to WiFi is necessary for using the Wio Terminal.
-To establish WiFi connectivity, the correct WiFi credentials (SSID and password) must be updated in the credentials.cpp file.

-## Establish MQTT Connectivity
-MQTT connection is crucial for bidirectionally transmitting data between the Wio Terminal and the QuietQuest application.
-To establish connectivity, the Wio Terminal must be powered on and the QuietQuest application must be running.
-On the Quest page inside the application, once the START button is clicked, the Wio Terminal automatically connects to the MQTT broker.
-Once the COMPLETE button is clicked (indicating quest completion), the Wio Terminal automatically disconnects from the MQTT broker.

-## Restarting and Powering Off the Wio Terminal
-To restart the Wio Terminal, flick the power switch quickly towards the right.
-To power off the Wio Terminal, fully flick the power switch towards the left.
-Both restarting and powering off disconnects from WiFi and the MQTT broker.

 # Team
 | ![Julia](https://git.chalmers.se/courses/dit113/2024/group-12/quiet-quest/-/wikis/uploads/d1d7dc1a2d40aab2a0f404f12d61a51c/julia-colored.png) | ![Lian](https://git.chalmers.se/courses/dit113/2024/group-12/quiet-quest/-/wikis/uploads/7a9d076e4b6ae470d153f80fe05b2e78/lian-colored.png) | ![Marcus](https://git.chalmers.se/courses/dit113/2024/group-12/quiet-quest/-/wikis/uploads/c1480a771c01b8b9eb96ec278b2069dc/marcus-colored.png) | ![Tanya](https://git.chalmers.se/courses/dit113/2024/group-12/quiet-quest/-/wikis/uploads/d704828e4d7e3731a14fdad1eab3705c/tanya-colored.png) | ![Emma](https://git.chalmers.se/courses/dit113/2024/group-12/quiet-quest/-/wikis/uploads/34c3469451982ba86e6c2c0ff698caec/emma-colored_.png) |
 | ------ | ------ | ------ | ------ | ------ |